CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/1b-machine-learning.md

 ## Lab scenario

-The model will use a dataset of historical bicycle rental details to predict the number of rentals expected on a given day.
-It leverages seasonal and meteorological features to enhance the accuracy of its forecasts
+Contoso Ice Cream is a mid-sized retail company operating across major metropolitan areas, serving families, students, and tourists.
+The company experiences fluctuating daily sales driven by seasonal patterns, day-of-week trends, and changing weather conditions, making it difficult to accurately plan inventory and staffing using manual estimates and historical averages.
+This often results in stock shortages during peak demand and excess inventory during slower periods.
+To improve operational efficiency, reduce waste, and enhance customer satisfaction, Contoso plans to implement a predictive machine learning solution using historical ice cream sales, seasonal, and meteorological data to forecast the expected number of ice creams to be sold on a given day.

 ## Lab Objectives

 In this lab, you will perform:

 - Task 1: Creating an *Azure Machine Learning workspace* resource
+- Task 2: Enable the Preview features
-- Task 2: Use automated machine learning to train a model
+- Task 3: Use automated machine learning to train a model
-- Task 3: Deploy the model
+- Task 4: Deploy the model
 - Task 4: Test the model

 ## Exercise 1: Explore Automated Machine Learning in Azure Machine Learning